Are You Considering A CALL TO MINISTRY?

 Candidacy Summit

-The Rio Texas Conference is committed to providing a clear, consistent framework for discernment, formation and public affirmation for those exploring and discerning a call to licensed or ordained ministry.
-We call this Candidacy Formation.
-At the heart of our Candidacy Formation process is the Candidacy Summit and Group Candidacy Mentoring.
+The Rio Texas Conference is committed to providing a clear and consistent pathway for discernment, formation, and public affirmation for those exploring a call to licensed or ordained ministry.
+At the heart of our candidacy process are two key experiences: Candidacy Summit and Group Candidacy Mentoring.

 Upcoming Candidacy Summit Dates